Overview

 accordingly.
 The profitability of a significant portion of VWA’s recommendations and/or investment

-decisions may depend to a great extent upon correctly assessing the future course of price movements of
+decisions may depend largely upon correctly assessing the future course of price movements of stocks,

-stocks, bonds and other asset classes.
-There can be no assurance that VWA will be able to predict those
+bonds and other asset classes.
+There can be no assurance that VWA will be able to predict those price

 Mutual Funds, ETFs, and Equities